5. Teaching Prepositions of Place : The Dead Fish Mystery

 There’s a pair of fluffy slippers under the table.

-13) For the following sentence, the teacher sketches out four cans.
-What do you think these are?
-Beer cans.
+13) For the next sentence, the teacher sketches out four cans.

 Right….
 I drank them last night.
 How can you describe them?
 Empty.